 Helios Sports and Entertainment Group Ltd. ("HSEG") was incorporated under the laws of Guernsey and is a wholly owned subsidiary of the company.
-HSEG is an investment holding company, which invests in companies, businesses and opportunities in the sports and entertainment sector in Africa.
+HSEG is an investment holding company, which invests in brands, companies and assets in the African sports and entertainment ecosystem.
 Helios Sports and Entertainment Holdings Ltd. ("HSEH") was incorporated under the laws of Guernsey and is a wholly owned subsidiary of HSEG.
 In June 2023, the company seeded this new strategy by investing cash of \$6,000 in exchange for shares in HSEG, which provided a non-interest bearing loan of \$4,000 to HSEH, repayable on demand.